calimero-archive/docs/docs/getting_started/bridge_console.md

 sidebar_position: 4
 ---

 The Calimero bridge enables users to transfer assets fungible tokens (FTs) and non-fungible tokens (NFTs) between NEAR public network (Testnet or Mainnet) and their private shard.
-It also enables users to make cross shard contract calls (smart contract calls from a public contract into the shard).
+It also enables users to make cross-shard contract calls (smart contract calls from a public contract into the shard).

 The Calimero bridge has three bridge connectors:
 - FT connector
 - NFT connector
-- Cross shard call
+- Cross-shard call

 ## FT connector